SitthiwatDam/MATHPLOT-VQA/README.md

 ## 4. Result
 ![Comparison](./figures/CompareFineTunedPretrain.png)

 Our comparison between the pre-trained and fine-tuned models yielded interesting, yet unexpected results.
-While the pre-trained chart summary model performed well with minimal errors, the downstream pre-trained answer model exhibited significant errors, with roughly half of its answers being incorrect.
+While the pre-trained Chart Summarier model performed well with minimal errors, the downstream pre-trained answer model exhibited significant errors, with roughly half of its answers being incorrect due to hallucinations.

-Conversely, the fine-tuned chart summarization model identified all errors within the charts.
-However, this seemingly thorough analysis resulted in issues for the fine-tuned QA model, leading to entirely irrelevant answers.
-These findings suggest that the fine-tuning process might have overshot the mark, becoming overly sensitive to chart complexities and potentially misinterpreting the data.
+Conversely, the fine-tuned chart summarization model generated only errors that are entirely irrelavant to the chart.
+As such, this issue was propagated to the fine-tuned QA model, leading to entirely an irrelevant answer.
+These findings suggest that the fine-tuning process might have been underfitting, generalizing a chart to a generic summary which contains only keywords commonly used in the chart descriptions provided in the training set, and completely ignoring the actual content of the input chart.

 ### 4.1.
 Evaluation Score